restic/restic/doc/Manual.md

     $ mysqldump [...] | restic -r /tmp/backup backup --stdin

-This creates a new snapshot of the output of `mqsqldump`.
+This creates a new snapshot of the output of `mysqldump`.
 You can then use e.g. the fuse mounting option (see below) to mount the repository and read the file.

 By default, the file name `stdin` is used, a different name can be specified